October 23rd, 2018 (updated November 16th, 2018)

-This month the Sandy River Watershed Council has been awarded funding from both the Portland Water Bureau (PWB) and the Oregon Watershed Enhancement Board (OWEB) for the Sandy-Salmon Floodplain Reconnection Project.
+This Fall the Sandy River Watershed Council has been awarded funding from the National Coastal Resilience Fund (NCRF) funded by the National Fish and Wildlife Foundation and NOAA, Portland Water Bureau (PWB) and the Oregon Watershed Enhancement Board (OWEB) for the Sandy-Salmon Floodplain Reconnection Project.

 The confluence of the Sandy and Salmon Rivers represents one of the largest and most potentially productive restoration opportunities in the Sandy basin.
 Like much of the Sandy, the confluence floodplain is isolated behind levees built after the record 1964 flood.

 Plans for this project include partial removal of the levee and in stream installation of large wood structures that mimic natural log jams.
 This will reconnect the river with its floodplain and open historic side-channels, which will disperse river energy across the floodplain and provide migratory and rearing habitat for native salmon.